Skip to main content

 WebSocket delivery provides real-time data streaming for live dashboards, monitoring applications, and event-driven architectures.
+With WebSocket delivery, your application connects to Kadoa’s WebSocket server to receive real-time notifications.
+Kadoa broadcasts events to your connected clients.

 Prerequisites

 We strongly recommend using our SDK for real-time updates.
 The SDK handles the connection, authentication, message acknowledgement, message replay and auto-reconnect.
-If you need to implement a native WebSocket integration, please contact us.

 API Configuration